ar-py-grim/DL-on-TurtleBot3/README.md

 5. Numpy version = 1.26.4

 ## Note!
-To run the desired turtlebot model source the below line in u .bashrc file
+To run the desired turtlebot model source the below line in your .bashrc file
 ```sh
 export TURTLEBOT3_MODEL=burger
 ```